Danyal-Ahmad/ticketease-bus-reservation/README.md

 - **Admin:** Responsible for managing site functionality, including adding/updating/deleting bookings and tickets.
 Can access admin-specific features and functionalities.

 - **User:** Can browse available tickets, select seats, and make bookings.
 Users have limited access compared to admins and cannot access administrative functions.
-- Admin and user can log in through the same login page with different credentials, but only users can create new accounts; admins cannot sign up for new accounts.

 ---

 ## Future Improvements